We've put some small files called cookies on your device to make our site work.

 If you’re worried about your health, don’t delay, your NHS wants to see you – help us help you get the care you need this winter.

 Winter conditions can be bad for our health, especially for people aged 65 or older, and people with long-term conditions such as heart or kidney disease, COPD (including emphysema and chronic bronchitis), asthma or diabetes.
+Being cold can raise the risk of increased blood pressure, heart attacks and strokes.

 The cold and damp weather, ice, snow and high winds can all aggravate any existing health problems and make us more vulnerable to respiratory winter illnesses.
 But there are lots of things you can do to stay well this winter.